It sounds obvious, but fishing boat trailers must be

 Choosing a trailer too light for the job in hand can be really dangerous.

 It was on the slipway in front of the Royal Albert Bridge Inn on the River Tamar near Plymouth.
-A rather nice 25ft fishing boat was being reversed by a seriously inadequate Ford Escort.
+A rather nice 25ft fishing boat was being reversed by a seriously inadequate Ford Escort family car.
 The boat slipped on the trailer, changing the weight distribution and lifting the rear wheels of the car.

 In some regards it was a successful launch - but it did include the car.